greybox/greybox/README.txt

 If you would are interested in adopting the system for your own use-case or in technical aspects of the project please contact:

-Connor Upton | Intel Labs Europe | connor.upton@intel.com
+Connor Upton | Intel Labs Europe | connor.upton at intel.com
-Fergus Quilligan | Intel/ICMR | fergus.quilligan@icmr.com
+Fergus Quilligan | Intel/ICMR | fergus.quilligan at icmr.com
-Michael Dowling | Intel Labs Europe | michaelx.dowling@intel.com
+Michael Dowling | Intel Labs Europe | michaelx.dowling at intel.com
-Fearghal O'Hare | Intel/ICMR | fearghal.o'hare@intel.com
+Fearghal O'Hare | Intel/ICMR | fearghal.o'hare at intel.com

 Credits